andreaskoch/dotman/README.md

 ## Terminology

-### "Project"
+### "Module"

-A dotman **project** is a folder which contains a plain-text file named `dotman`.
+A dotman **module** is a folder which contains a plain-text file named `dotman`.

 ### "Repository"

-A **repository** is a collection of one or more projects.
-You can have only one project which contains all your dotfiles, but sometimes things get a little less messy when you seperate your dotfiles into more separate projects.
+A **repository** is a collection of one or more modules.
+You can have only one module which contains all your dotfiles, but sometimes things get a little less messy when you seperate your dotfiles into more separate modules.
 Examples:

 - git-configs
 - vim